 8 Because finding fault with them, He says: “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah—

-Verses 8-13 describe the “better” of Hebrews 8:6 or the unilateral New Covenant promised to Israel.
-The book of Hebrews references the New Covenant more than all the other New Testament books combined.
+Verses 8–13 describe the “better” of Hebrews 8:6 or the unilateral new covenant promised to Israel.
+The book of Hebrews references the new covenant more than all the other New Testament books combined.

 8 Because finding fault with them [Israel],

-After Solomon, the northern and southern kingdoms of Israel were divided for two hundred years (931-722 BC).
+After Solomon, the northern and southern kingdoms of Israel were divided for 200 years (931–722 BC).
 The timing of the quotation in Jeremiah was when the Babylonians were about to destroy Jerusalem in 586 BC and the people were led into exile.
 The northern kingdom (Israel) was already in exile by the Assyrians (722 BC).
 The prophet Jeremiah lived to see the captivity of Judah begin.
 God allowed this because of His “finding fault with them.”
 They did not live up to the conditions of the old covenant.

 Verses 8–12 are a quotation from Jeremiah 31:31–34.
 This is the longest quote in the New Testament.

-The word “behold” calls attention to an important announcement, the proclamation of the New Covenant for Israel.
+The word “behold” calls attention to an important announcement, the proclamation of the new covenant for Israel.

 the days are coming,